 Stay-at-home parenting or work-away-adulting

 We live in a society that values what it can see.
 Beautiful homes and fancy cars trump a confident pre-schooler or polite teenager.
 It’s an interesting concept when one considers that few people stay in the same job outside the home as long as they might remain on duty as a parent.
 In 2015, the average job tenure was less than five years while parenting can extend beyond 20.

 Author’s note: adulting is an informal term used to describe behaviour that is responsible and grown-up; parenting is the activity of bringing up a child as a mother or father.
 I am parenting a third child who, for deliberate reasons, is educated in a system that represents the 1% income bracket and double-income luxury lifestyles (sigh).

-Disclaimer: the views expressed herein are the author’s alone and do not necessarily reflect the views of SAFREA.
+Disclaimer: the views expressed herein are the author’s alone and do not necessarily reflect the views of SAFREA